All Episodes

 Pretty much the same black eye socially.

-I'd be thinking I could explain one more than the other.
+I think I could explain one more than the other because you look at me.

 So why am I wearing a bike helmet?